 Following are the examples given below:

-From the following details ascertain T.A value: –
+From the following details, ascertain the T.A value: –

 T.A is calculated as

 - Total Assets = 50,00,000 + (80,00,000 – 30,00,000) + 60,00,000 + (40,00,000 – 10,00,000) + 10,00,000 + 40,00,000

 - Total Assets = 50,00,000 + 50,00,000 + 60,00,000 + 30,00,000 + 10,00,000 + 40,00,000

 - Total Assets =$2,40,00,000

 Hence Total Assets of Amazon Inc. are $2,40,00,000.

 Identify and determine the T.A value from the following items

 |Warranty claim provision

 |It’s a contingent liability that may be paid in future